 I also noticed that her head was not shaped well, it was a bit uneven with the left side of her head being set back farther than the right.
 She was also holding her head off to one side when lying down.

-I suspected that Ashleigh was suffering from some upper cervical and cranial misalignment which could affect her sleep.
-I therefor recommended that her mother take her to a chiropractor and a craniosacral therapist.
+I was concerned that Ashleigh was affected by some upper cervical and cranial misalignment which could impact her sleep.
+I therefor informed her mother that taking her to a chiropractor and/or a craniosacral therapist might help.

 Sulfur for Frequent Waking